Searching For Art

 How secure is your server as I check out at ArtQuest?

-All Secure Encryption capable browsers will recognize our Secure Payment Check Out should you wish to pay by Visa, Mastercard, Discover or American Express.
-We use Secure Sockets Layer (SSL) protocol from DigiCert to protect all transfer of credit card information.
-SSL certificates by DigiCert secure servers have the strongest encryption and highest authentication available.
-A firewall as well as authentication techniques are also used to prevent unauthorized third-parties from accessing order information, databases and the like.
-Credit Card Transactions are safe and secure at ArtQuest.
+All Secure Encryption capable browsers will recognize the use of Secure Sockets Layer (SSL) protocol.
+We use DigiCert who has the strongest encryption and highest authentication available.
+A firewall as well as additional authentication techniques are used to prevent unauthorized third-parties from accessing order information, databases and the like.
+Credit Card Transactions are safe and secure using Stripe or PayPal.

 Is there a commission to be paid?

 Our members are handling their own sales directly with the buyer so there are no middle man fee's or commission's that inflate the price.

 Does ArtQuest authenticate art?

 ArtQuest is a service that puts people directly in touch with each other and is not liable or responsible for buying, selling, appraising, authenticating or inspecting art.
 ArtQuest simply communicates back and forth between the parties via email if we are hired for our Escrow Service